nats-io/nats-architecture-and-design/adr/ADR-32.md

 - `statsHandler` - an optional function that returns unknown data that can be serialized as JSON.
 The handler will be provided the endpoint for which it is building a `EndpointStats`
-- `endpoint` - a subject and a handler (effectively equivalent to a NATS subscription)
+- `endpoints` - a collection of endpoints (name + handler) to be associated with the service.
+Those can be either passed in configuration, or addded via a method on service.

 All services are created using a function called `addService()` where the above options are passed.
 The function returns an object/struct that represents the